uclalawcovid19behindbars/historical-data/README.md

 Because the facilities did not provide any specification, we're leaving the counts as-scraped.

 ## Wisconsin Notes
-- Population data not yet present (as of posting on December 10th 2020).
-Except to have this in within the next few weeks.
+- Population data source was compiled by weekly reports, available here: https://doc.wi.gov/Pages/DataResearch/DataAndReports.aspx
 - Removed youth facilities for now.
 Will add these back in within the next few days, when we decide on a naming pattern for them.